LauraBalzer/Comparing_CRT_Methods/README.md

 Questions and comments can be addressed to Laura at laura.balzer@berkeley.edu

+An R package to estimate effect in trials (cluster or individually randomized) is underway at https://github.com/LauraBalzer/tmle4rcts

 #-----#-----#-----

 sim1.R: code for Simulation Study I to compare common CRT estimators for their natural target of inference with an effect and under the null